Royal Society for the Prevention of Accidents: Child cycle training

+which was described as cycling proficiency for the 21st century.

+Cycling proficiency schemes are still offered in Wales and Northern Ireland.

 RoSPA Advanced Drivers and Riders

 RoSPA Advanced Drivers and Riders (RoADAR) constitutes a significant part of the charity's impact.
 It aims to reduce road accidents by improving driving standards, knowledge and skill.
 To do this, RoSPA Advanced Drivers and Riders have over 65 local groups that provide – often free – training to improve driving and motorcycling skills.
 After suitable training, the charity offers an optional advanced driving test.

+International defensive driving qualifications

+RoSPA provides qualifications relating to defensive driving through its qualification centre network.
+Its qualification centre directory lists centres delivering the RoSPA Level 2 Award in Defensive Driving International.
+In Kazakhstan, MRK Solutions Group LLP is listed as a RoSPA qualification centre for this award.
+MRK Solutions Group LLP provides RoSPA defensive driving training in Kazakhstan.